Why building an antifragile mindset beats resilience alone

 Mistake 3: Confusing acceptance with antifragility

 Some advice tells you to “accept difficulty” and “embrace what you can’t change.”
 That’s wise, but it’s not antifragility.
-Antifragility is active – you’re seeking challenges, extracting learning, and building capability.
+Antifragility is active.
+You’re seeking challenges, extracting learning, and building capability.
 Be cautious of acceptance-only approaches that look like growth but function as resignation.
 Acceptance has its place, but antifragility is dynamic and forward-moving.
 Know the difference.
 If you’re noticing patterns of avoidance or stagnation, those may be signs you need a mindset shift.

 Mistake 4: Skipping the analysis phase

 Life is stressful, so you definitely experience difficulty.
 But without the post-setback analysis, you’re just accumulating scars, not converting stress into strength.
-If you’re not writing down the four-question protocol after each setback, you’re not practicing antifragility – you’re just enduring.
+If you’re not writing down the four-question protocol after each setback, you’re not practicing antifragility.
+You’re just enduring.
 Written post-setback analysis is non-negotiable.
 Thinking about lessons is not the same as extracting them.

 Ramon’s take